Things to do in Odessa, Ukraine [updated for 2020]

 Friends and Beer on the corner of Deribaskavskaya and Rishelievska Street has a whole range of local Odessa craft beers to try.
 Be careful of the strength, some of them are rather strong!

 There’s also a Varvar bar in Odessa, where you can try the craft beer from Kyiv.
+If you are heading to Kyiv, check out our self-guided craft beer and street art tour.

 We’ve got a post on other places to drink in Odessa city centre: Nightlife in Odessa